GlobedGD/globed2/about.md

 In the main menu, an extra button is added to the bottom row.
 This button opens the Globed Menu, where you can join a server and start playing online with other people.

+If you have any issues, suggestions or just want to see the development of the mod, you can join the [discord server](https://discord.gg/d56q5Dkdm3)!

 ## Credit

 **mat, alk, and the rest of the Geode team** - thank you for creating Geode and for helping me with the issues I had using it.
 None of this would've been possible without your awesome efforts, and I really appreciate the work you've put in <3